Bitrix24 Helpdesk

 floor Rounds the fraction down.

-Keep in mind that the string starts with the character number 0.
-For example, in the string 'abcdef', in 0 position, there is the character 'a', in 2 position, there is the character 'c', etc.
+Note: String indexing starts at 0.
+For example, in the string 'abcdef', position 0 is 'a', position 2 is 'c', etc.

 Example: {{=substr("0123456789", 3, 4)}} returns 3456.

-If the syntax of the expression is wrong, it will be displayed as a text.
+If the syntax of the expression is wrong, it will be displayed as text.

-strpos It returns the position of the first occurrence of a substring.
+strpos Returns the position of the first occurrence of a substring.

 implode(glue,pieces)